iuritorres/codelab-snippets/README.md

 # ✨ Codelab Snippets

-Handy code snippets for fast and efficient development.
-Boost your productivity with a comprehensive collection of React components, hooks, JavaScript ES6+, Python utilities, and professional CSS animations.

 ## 💡 Philosophy

 Our snippets are designed to be **intuitive and conversational** - you type what you want, almost like speaking your intention.
 With our latest UX improvements, every snippet now has clear, descriptive titles and helpful explanations: